thebitcoinhole/inheritance/README.md

 ## Collaboration

-Inside the `items` directory, there is a JSON file for each wallet, with all the data about it.
-To collaborate (adding missing data, fixing wrong data or adding a new wallet), just fork the repository and send a pull request with the changes.
+Inside the `items` directory, there is a JSON file for each item, with all the data about it.
+To collaborate (adding missing data, fixing wrong data or adding a new item), just fork the repository and send a pull request with the changes.

 Before sending the pull request, please run the following commands to format the JSON: